GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

    kubernetes                           ClusterIP   34.118.224.1     <none>        443/TCP    5h17m
    ```

-2. Use kubectl port-forward to do the actual forwarding
+2. Use kubectl port-forward to do the actual forwarding:

    ```bash
    $ kubectl port-forward svc/flyte-backend-flyte-binary-http 8088:8088